ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 semantic interoperability across solutions and platforms involving multiple vendors and providers.

 Amongst other things, this document is about trust and trustworthiness.
-To trust is a decision that spans beyond the technical assertions.
+The decision to trust spans beyond technical assertions to focus on trustworthiness as a quality of the computing environment.
 Trustworthiness is a quality that is assessed via evidence.
 This is a subtle difference and being familiar with the difference is crucial for using this document.
 Additionally, the concepts of freshness and trust relationships with